 Santa Eulalia is the third largest resort in Ibiza and perfect for family holidays.
 This part of the eastern coast is much quieter and does not have the hectic nightlife of other resorts.

-Puig de Missa church is the top attraction in Santa Eulalia.
+Puig de Missa church is the top attractions in Santa Eulalia but there is plenty more to like here.
 This beautiful old church was constructed in the 16th century.
 It’s also been re-developed several times in it’s long history.
 Puig de Missa offers stunning views of the resort and surrounding villages.

 Acrobosc is an excellent outdoor attraction for children and adults.
 Ropes and zip-lines hang between the trees.
 These provide different activities and varying levels of difficulties.
 Visitors will get 2 hours per entry to negotiate the different obstacles.